BettercareHealth/bettercare/primary-maternal-care/test-2.md

 	1. All patients where there is reason to be worried about the fetal condition.
 	1. All primigravidas.
 	1. All pregnant patients from 28 weeks gestation.
-	1. All patients who have had a previous caesarean section.
+	1. All patients who have had a previous Caesarean section.
 16. When during the day would you advise a patient to count fetal movements?
 	1. Fetal movement should be counted and recorded for a period of an hour per day after breakfast.
 	1. Fetal movement should be counted and recorded for a period of an hour per day before breakfast.